 DAYS OF BEING WILD (1990)

-His follow-up to 1988’s ‘As Tears Go By, Days Of Being Wild’ (1990) established Wong as a master of mood: it is a languid, melancholic portrait of a young man with a penchant for stealing hearts and throwing them by the wayside.
+His follow-up to 1988’s ‘As Tears Go By, Days Of Being Wild’ (1990) is a languid, melancholic portrait of a young man with a penchant for stealing hearts and throwing them by the wayside.
 Set in the early sixties, it’s a dream-like study of how memory mists over reality and shapes our perceptions of the past.

 CHUNGKING EXPRESS (1994)

 Wong might be known for his lovelorn evocations of love and lust, but he’s funny, too.
 The best example of this is ‘Chungking Express’ (1994), a low-budget feature made during a two month break from editing his angsty martial arts film, ‘Ashes of Time’.
-Melancholy and humour mingle together in what’s perhaps Wong’s most accessible offering, a gentle introduction to the auteur’s atmospheric style, peppered with witty one-liners and, of course, romantic longing.
-Following two lovesick cops who’ve been ditched by their girlfriends, before crossing paths at the Midnight Express take-out restaurant, ‘Chungking Express’ is an effortlessly charming dissection of love and heartbreak.
-One of the defining works of 90s cinema, it propelled Wong into instant stardom.
+Following two lovesick cops who’ve been ditched by their girlfriends, before crossing paths at the Midnight Express take-out restaurant, ‘Chungking Express’ is an effortlessly charming reflection on love and heartbreak.
+Propelling Wong into instant stardom at the time of its release, it’s since become one of the defining works of 90s cinema.

 HAPPY TOGETHER (1997)